 - six hours of lectures

 - one hour of seminars or tutorial time

 Independent learning: When not attending guided learning time you will be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles, books, working on projects and preparing coursework

 Each module will provide you with the opportunity for ‘Formative’ assessment.
 This allows you to gain feedback on your work before submitting for final assessment.
 Formative assessments are developmental and any grades are solely indicators of your progress and so not count towards your overall module grade.
 There is a formal or ‘summative’ assessment at the end of each module.
 This will provide you will an overall module grade.

 Modules have set ‘Learning outcomes’, which are assessed through 100% coursework.
 You must achieve all learning outcomes in all modules.
 Coursework is made up of a variety of assessment methods including: written reports and essays, online tests, practical examination, portfolios, presentations and a final year project.
 Your overall module grade will count towards your final diploma grade.
 For information about learning outcomes and grade calculations, please visit the Pearson BTEC website.

-A typical offer is 64 UCAS points.
+For a typical offer, you will require at least 64 UCAS points.
 This may be from:

-- Level 3 Extended National Diploma grade MPP
+- Level 3 Extended National Diploma at grade MPP

-If your first language is not English, you must also demonstrate that your level of English is acceptable.
-You must do this by achieving a score in a recognised test, such as: British Council IELTS (normally a minimum level 5.5 overall).
+Applicants whose first language is not English must also demonstrate that their level of English is acceptable.
+This means they should achieve a score in a recognised test such as the British Council International English Language Testing System with a minimum level of 5.5 overall.

 How to apply